-To provide children with special needs the opportunity for an inclusive Catholic education in their home parish schools.
+To provide children with special needs the opportunity for an inclusive education in the Catholic schools they attend.

 How the FIRE Foundation brings inclusion to the classroom